Dear mummies and daddies,

 When it comes to learning in the 21st century, school curriculum has shifted to a more comprehension model of learning where understanding and application is more important than raw memory work.

-And this is why we believe that the old-school method of rote learning will not help your child especially if he just started his primary school education.
+And this is why we believe that the old-school method of rote learning will not help your child especially if he/she just started his/her primary school education.

 What your child really needs is a good foundation on the ability to understand and learn well.